Dominez Burnett

-Dominez Burnett (born October 28, 1992) is an American professional basketball player from Flint, Michigan.
-Burnett last played for MZT Skopje.
+Dominez Burnett (born October 28, 1992) is an American former professional basketball player from Flint, Michigan.
+Burnett last played for Ironi Nahariya.
 In 2016, Burnett was named the Bevo Francis National Small College Basketball Player of the Year.
 Prior to that, in 2015, Burnett was named the NABC NAIA Division II Player of the Year, while playing for Davenport University.

 Professional career

-Burnett started his professional basketball career in 2016 with BK Pardubice and as a rookie lead his professional team in scoring.
-As a rookie, Burnett was the fifth leading scorer in one of the three high ranking leagues in European basketball outside of the NBA, the FIBA Europe Cup.
-Burnett shot 58% from the field as a rookie in FIBA and as a result he resigned with BK Pardubice for the 2017–18 season.
+Burnett started his professional career in 2016 with BK Pardubice and as a rookie lead his team in scoring.
+He also was the fifth leading scorer in the FIBA Europe Cup.
+Burnett shot 58% from the field as a rookie in FIBA and resigned with BK Pardubice for the 2017–18 season.

 On January 14, 2018, after leading the Czech Basketball League in scoring, Burnett was bought out his contract and joined BK Ventspils of the Latvian Basketball League where he won a Latvian Championship in the 2017–18 season.
 Burnett won the Italian Serie A2 cup and the Italian Serie A2 Championship with Universo Treviso on June 17, 2019.

-On August 7, 2019, he has signed with Tsmoki-Minsk of the VTB United League.
+On August 7, 2019, Burnett signed with Tsmoki-Minsk of the VTB United League.